jakub-mata/degree-restricted-spanning-tree/README.md

 - `simpleGraph_house.csv`: a graph which looks like a house, it should pass all degrees above 1
 - `completeGraph.csv`: contains a complete graph on 6 verteces, it should pass all degrees above 1
 - `fanoPlane.csv`: contains the well known [Fano plane](https://en.wikipedia.org/wiki/Fano_plane), should pass all degrees above 1
 - `k_3Satisfiable.csv`: looks like a diamond with 2 legs, both connecting at the same vertex (yes, this README requires imagination).
 It should not pass a degree constraint of 2, but it should pass 3 and above.
+- `largeGraph.csv`: a large graph not easily analyzable, it should pass all degrees above 1
+- `largeGraph_not_2.csv`: a large graph not easily analyzable, it should pass all degrees above 2

 ## Logic